 densContour If density contours should be created for the plot(s) or not.
-Defaults to TRUE. a groupName1 The name for the first group groupName2 The name for the second group plotName The main name for the graph and the analysis.

-title If there should be a title displayed on the plotting field.
+Defaults to TRUE. a groupName1 The name for the first group The name for the second group groupName2 plotName The main name for the graph and the analysis. title If there should be a title displayed on the plotting field.
 As the plotting field is saved as a png, this title cannot be removed as an object afterwards, as it is saved as coloured pixels.
-To simplify usage for publication, the default is FALSE, as the files are still named, eventhough no title appears on the plot.

-plotDir If different from the current directory.
+To simplify usage for publication, the default is FALSE, as the files are still named, eventhough no title appears on the plot. bandColor The color of the contour bands.
+Defaults to black. plotDir If different from the current directory.
 If specified and non-existent, the function creates it.
 If "." is specified, the plots will be saved at the current directory.

-dotSize Simply the size of the dots.
-The default makes the dots smaller the more obserreturnProb Should a probability vector be returned?
-Mutually exclusive with returnProbreturnProbColVec with returnProb.
+Simply the size of the dots.
+The default makes the dots smaller the more obserdotSize vations that are included.
+Should a probability vector be returned?
+Mutually exclusive with returnProbreturnProb ColVec. returnProbColVec Should the color vector be returned as part of the output?
+Mutually exclusive with returnProb.

-ColVec.

-Should the color vector be returned as part of the output?
-Mutually exclusive createOutput For testing purposes.
-Defaults to TRUE.
-If FALSE, no output is generated.
+26 groupProbPlot

+createOutput